Chick Parsons: Under Japanese occupation

-During the early days of the war, Lieutenant Parsons worked resupplying American submarines which came into Manila Bay, or relocating supplies to Bataan and Corregidor.
+During the early days of the war, Lieutenant Parsons worked resupplying American submarines which came into Manila Bay or relocating supplies to Bataan and Corregidor.
 As the Japanese army approached Manila at the end of 1941, Parsons spent New Year's Eve destroying what was left of the Navy's supplies in Manila, as well as the contents of the warehouses belonging to his various companies.
-Although recently promoted to lieutenant commander, he also burned his Navy uniforms as he was not retreating to Bataan with the rest of the American-Filipino forces.
-Before World War II broke out in the Philippines, Charles Parsons' wife, sons, and his mother-in-law Blanche Jurika had not been evacuated with other military dependents, as the Philippines was their home.
+Although recently promoted to lieutenant commander, he also burned his Navy uniforms, as he did not retreat to Bataan with the rest of the American-Filipino forces.
+Before World War II broke out in the Philippines, Parsons' wife, sons, and mother-in-law Blanche Jurika had not been evacuated with other military dependents, as the Philippines was their home.
 In early January, they awoke one day to find a Japanese sentry at the gate to their house, along with a sign stating that the house was now the property of the Imperial Japanese government.

 Since 1940, some Danish ships had been interned in the Philippines, as Denmark had been conquered by Germany.
 When America entered the war, these ships were seized and registered under the Panamanian flag.
-Because of this, Charles Parsons had added another title to his list when he agreed to serve as the temporary Panamanian consul until one could be dispatched from Panama.
+Because of this, Parsons had added another title to his list when he agreed to serve as the temporary Panamanian consul until one could be dispatched from Panama.
 As a result, he had identification papers, with corresponding documents in Manila's government house, identifying him as such.
 While watching the Japanese sentry, it suddenly occurred to Parsons that he could use this position to obtain diplomatic immunity as a citizen of a neutral country.
 From that moment on, he and his family spoke only Spanish while they were in Japanese-controlled territory.
 That same day, their home was designated as the Panamanian Consulate by the Japanese, and they continued to live there in relative freedom.
-Before the war, Parsons had worked with numerous Japanese citizens, some of whom became his friends, who knew of Parsons' position in the U.S. Naval Reserve.
-At least one of these Japanese acquaintances, "Pete" Yamanuchi, was now a Japanese naval officer.
+Before the war, Parsons had worked with numerous Japanese citizens, some of whom had become his friends, who knew of Parsons' position in the United States Naval Reserve.
+At least one such acquaintance, "Pete" Yamanuchi, was now a Japanese naval officer.
 However, none of them informed on him to the occupying Japanese forces.